ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 ### Configuration
 When accessing RabbitMQ via MQTT, credentials have to be given to authenticate yourself.
-Because we are accessing from a JS client, we do not want to expose our credentials to our client because it can be exploited.
+Because we will be accessing it from a JS client, we do not want to expose our credentials to our client because it can be exploited.
 To avoid giving credentials, MQTT supports us to connect anonymously.

 Add these to your `rabbitmq.config file`, and you're good to go: